Natural Resources

 Community 3.2

-Grasses with Shrubs
+Grasses and Shrubs

 This community consists shrubs with grasses.
 Nonnative invasive species, such as povertyweed and Russian thistle are present but in insignificant amounts.